 Stringent Quality Assurance Processes

-Most transcribers do one pass at a transcript, submit it to the client, and move on to the next task on the list.
+Most transcribers do a single pass through a transcript, submit it to the client, and move on to the next task on the list.

-Not Ditto.
-We ensure that transcripts are 100% clean and accurate and meet all client-provided guidelines from step one.
+We ensure that transcripts are 100% clean and accurate, and that they meet all client-provided guidelines from step one.
 We also do this manually, which means 100% human quality assurance, not just tossing the transcript into the latest AI language model and hoping the results are acceptable.
 I’ve found that it doesn’t prevent transcription errors in laboratory transcripts, so why bother?

 Data Security and Integrity